griga23/avro-kafka-examples/README.md

 You can set all properties in [/application.example.properties](/application.example.properties).
 Don't forget to set Kafka Topics.
 Then rename the file to application.properties

 ## Run examples
-* Send message based on the Java object that was created from Avro Schema
+* Send message based on the Java object Customer that was created from Avro Schema
 ```
 java -cp target/avro-kafka-examples-1.0-SNAPSHOT-jar-with-dependencies.jar com.github.griga23.KafkaAvroProducerCCloudDemo application.properties
 ```